 UART Example: Send Serial Data Between Arduino UNO and Raspberry Pi Pico

-- Then, Arduino board will check if a character is received.
+• Then, the Arduino board will check if a character is received.
 If it is the expected character, the LED present on the UNO board will change its state(ON to OFF and vice-versa).

-- Raspberry Pi Pico will toggle its onboard LED if it receives the expected character.
+• The onboard LED in Raspberry Pi Pico will toggle if it receives the expected character.

 Thus, this simple project will demonstrate how to send and receive data using serial communication in Raspberry Pi Pico.
 The code for Raspberry Pi Pico is in MicroPython, but you can also use Arduino IDE to code it in C/C++.
 Read our guide on programming Raspberry Pi Pico using Arduino IDE.

-Schematic: Arduino UNO Serial Communication With Raspberry Pi Pico W
+Schematic: Arduino UNO Serial Connection with RPi Pico

 You can also use transistors or MOSFETs instead of a logic-level converter module, which is also discussed in the dedicated article.